 Our experience has highlighted the importance of working with lighting engineers with an understanding of the potential effects on wildlife and how to mitigate these through sensitive lighting schemes.
 Considerations include the location, height, direction, timing and type of lighting used.
 Whilst the Institute of Lighting Professionals has produced guidance on the reduction of obtrusive light9, undertaking environmental lighting impact assessments10 and the impact of obtrusive lighting on bats11 (co-authored with the BCT), specialist site-specific advice relating to wildlife must also be taken into account.

 This article was written in November 2018 as a contribution to the EIA Quality Mark’s commitment to improving EIA practice.
-Steve Maguire is a Senior Ecologist at Nicholas Pearson Associates.
-Alison Carroll is an Associate at Nicholas Pearson Associates and is a Full Member of IEMA, a Chartered Environmentalist and Registered EIA Practitioner.

 1 Bat Conservation Trust, 2014.
 Artificial Lighting and Wildlife.
 Interim Guidance: Recommendations to Help Minimise the Impact of Artificial Lighting.